 While using the run window to open certain settings option like registry editor, Services, Local group Policy Editor or device manager, you have to know the run window commands.
 Typing the name simply won’t work.
-You have to know the exact commands but remembering the exact commands is not always possible.
-So, is there any way out? yes, of course.
+You have to know the exact commands, but remembering the exact commands is not always possible.
+So, is there any way out?
+Yes, of course.
 There is an option called autocomplete for file explorer and run window in Windows 10.
-Enabling the Autocomplete option will help you get the exact command just by typing the initial few words. the following tutorial will help you enable/disable Autocomplete for file explorer in Windows 10.
+Enabling the Autocomplete option will help you get the exact command just by typing the initial few words.
+The following tutorial will help you enable/disable Autocomplete for file explorer in Windows 10.

 Steps To Enable/Disable Autocomplete For File Explorer In Windows 10